-- \ The premises are safe, secure and include the necessary facilities for children.
+The premises are safe, secure and include the necessary facilities for children.
 The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.

-(National Standard 4: Physical environment) - \ The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) - \ The childminder understands how to promote children's safety and take precautions to prevent accidents.
-The outside play area currently has some identified hazards.
-(National Standard 6: Safety) - \ The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
-(National Standard 13: Child protection) Helping children achieve well and enjoy what they do The provision is satisfactory.
+The furniture, equipment and toys are safe and appropriate for the needs of children.

+The childminder understands how to promote children's safety and take precautions to prevent accidents.

+The childminder has an adequate knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of her responsibility to protect the welfare of the child.

+Helping children achieve well and enjoy what they do

-\ The childminder has a satisfactory knowledge of how individual children, develop and learn.
-(National Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.
+The childminder has a satisfactory knowledge of how individual children develop and learn.

-The childminder:
+Helping children make a positive contribution

-- \ has an appropriate knowledge and awareness of the importance of treating each child with equal respect and concern (National Standard 9: Equal opportunities) - \ is aware that some children may have learning difficulties or disabilities, and understands the importance of working in partnership with parents and with other professionals to promote the welfare and development of the child (National Standard 10: Special needs) - \ shows a willingness and commitment to working with parents to manage children's behaviour in a consistent way which promotes the child's welfare and development (National Standard 11: Behaviour) - \ has a satisfactory understanding of the need to develop a strong partnership with parents, taking into account their differing needs.
-(National Standard 12: Working in partnership with parents and carers) Organisation The organisation is satisfactory.
+The childminder has an appropriate knowledge and awareness of the importance of treating each child with equal respect and concern.

+The childminder is aware that some children may have learning difficulties or disabilities, and understands the importance of working in partnership with parents and with other professionals to promote the welfare and development of the child.

+The childminder shows a willingness and commitment to working with parents to manage children's behaviour in a consistent way which promotes the child's welfare and development.

+The childminder has a satisfactory understanding of the need to develop a strong partnership with parents, taking into account their differing needs.

+Organisation

-The childminder:
+The organisation is satisfactory.

-- \ is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) - \ understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) - \ has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the last inspection the childminder was asked to improve the record keeping for medication, with regard to requesting parents provide prior written consent for medicines to be given to children.
-Records now show that this is being implemented as and when required to support the children's health and well-being.
-Complaints since the last inspection Since registration, there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
+The childminder is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.

+The childminder understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.

+The childminder has a sound awareness of the records to be kept and the importance of these.

+Improvements since the last inspection

+At the last inspection, the childminder received a recommendation to add to the resources which represent positive images of the diverse community we live in.
+The childminder utilises the local toy and book library resources and visits local places of interest in the community when she is minding.
+As there are currently no children on roll, there is no information available to assess the impact on children's development.

+Complaints since the last inspection

+Not applicable: the childminder has not cared for children since registration.

 The provider is required to have procedures for dealing with concerns and complaints from parents and to keep a record of complaints and their outcome.

-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT MUST BE DONE TO SECURE FUTURE IMPROVEMENT?